hajaraniwana/Capstone_FixMyRide_CH2-PS481/README.md

 Cloud Computing :

  Flask  :
-  - Build the Flask Environment on your local computer
-  - Install all the libraries required for the application based on requiremnet.txt
   - Build the docker container based on the the dockerfile provided
   - Create a cloud run service
   - Upload the docker container to cloud run, change the mapping port to 8080
   - Test the API in postman

   NodeJS :
-  - Install required library using the "npm install" command
   - Create a firestore database, cloud storage bucket, and get API for nearbySearch in GCP
   - Create service account to enable access to firestore and cloud storage
   - Generate the service account credential in a .json file